Easy Cast

 - Using

-is easy but not safe: it may truncate, sign-convert, round, or saturate.
+x as Tis easy but not safe: it may truncate, sign-convert, round, or saturate.
 (Before Rust 1.45.0 behaviour might even be undefined.) - Using

-doesn't even support float conversions.- Conceptually, "convert a float to the nearest integer" is a single operation, yet most solutions require separate rounding and conversion steps.
+T::try_from(x).unwrap()is clunky when you expect the conversion to succeed.
+TryFromdoesn't even support float conversions.- Conceptually, "convert a float to the nearest integer" is a single operation, yet most solutions require separate rounding and conversion steps.

 It turns out this is not an easy problem to solve in general.
 I wrote an RFC on this.
 Nearly three years and a long discussion later, it's still unsolved.